Heard 'Em Say: Recording

 West commented that he appreciated the broader range of instrumentation that Brion brought to his music.
 The rapper went in pursuit of a more enriching sound for Late Registration.
 With the assistance of Brion, West widens his musical vision and expands the sound of his hip hop production beyond his trademark sped-up soul samples.
 Brion integrated an entirely new third element into West's hit-making combination of soulful hooks and rhythm tracks.
 He supplemented a thematic, orchestral feeling to the album, elevating West's signature sound to take on a more polished package.
 West and Brion's collaborative work involved building melodies with synths, guitars, and other live instruments around looped samples and drum programming.
 West developed the beats and melodies for the album, before requesting Brion to suggest instrumental colors.
 Brion would then arrange the music to move in correspondence with the rhymes, pushing the musicality of uncharted hip hop territory.
 Rather than simple and direct, West took a more complex, subtle musical approach when it came to composing "Heard 'Em Say".
 He equipped the track with session musicians, strengthening the hook while descending into a winding, progressive orchestral passage.
-This enabled grooves to breath and expand in ways differing from typical rap songs.
+This enabled grooves to breathe and expand in ways differing from typical rap songs.